There are many planting companies out there, so why work with us at Next Generation?

 For the New Planter

 Next Gen is a respectful and effective place to learn.
-In 2019 we will be implementing a new set of coaching strategies to get you up and planting and earning big dollars faster.
-You will have 3 weeks to consistently earn above minimum wage and we will be there along side you the whole way.
+In 2020 we will be honing in our coaching strategies to get you planting and maintain your well-being.
+We will be there along side you the whole way.
 All of your training hours will be compensated and individual time will be spent with new recruits to enhance your learning.

 Please see the What is Tree Planting Anyways? page to get a better handle of what your first year will be like and some of the standards you will need to meet.